joshuaboniface/respeaker-led/README.md

 ## Licensing

-This project is licensed under the GNU GPL version `2.0` and includes code from Martin Erzberger licensed under the GNU GPL version `2.0` until such time as this code is released as a discrete module.
+This project is licensed under the GNU GPL version `2.0` and includes code from Martin Erzberger licensed under the GNU GPL version `2.0` until such time as this code is released as a discrete module, at which point this project will be relicensed under the GNU GPL version `3.0`.
+Contribution to this repository constitutes acceptance of any such future relicensing.